 'ES' was a British convoy operation designed as a diversion to facilitate the passage of the PQ.17 convoy carrying Lend-Lease matériel to ports on the north-western coast of the USSR (20 June/2 July 1942).

 Sailing ahead of PQ.17, this convoy failed in its primary object as it was not even discovered by the Germans.
-The British warships involved in this undertaking were the cruiser minelayer Adventure, light anti-aircraft cruisers Curacao and Sirius, destroyers Brighton, Catterick, Nepal, Oakley, St Marys and Free Dutch Tjerk Hiddes, four anti-submarine trawlers, and a number of auxiliaries including the minelayers Agamemnon, Menestheus, Port Quebec and Southern Prince.
+The British warships involved in this undertaking were the cruiser minelayer Adventure, the light anti-aircraft cruisers Curacao and Sirius, the destroyers Brighton, Catterick, Nepal, Oakley, St Marys and Free Dutch Tjerk Hiddes, four anti-submarine trawlers, and a number of auxiliary vessels including the minelayers Agamemnon, Menestheus, Port Quebec and Southern Prince.